The model theory of Cohen rings: Pre-Cohen rings and Cohen rings

 A ring $A$ is {\bf local} if it has a unique maximal ideal, which we will usually denote by $\mathfrak{m}$.
 A local ring is equipped with the {\bf local topology} \footnote{The local topology is also known as the {\em $\mathfrak{m}$-adic topology}.}, which is the ring topology defined by declaring the descending sequence of ideals $\mathfrak{m}\supseteq\mathfrak{m}^{2}\supseteq...$ to be a base of neighbourhoods of $0$.
 The {\bf residue field} of a local ring $A$, which we usually denote by $k$, is the quotient ring $A/\mathfrak{m}$, and the natural quotient map

 is called the {\bf residue map}.
 The {\bf residue characteristic} of $A$ is by definition the characteristic of $k$.

-For the sake of clarity, since maps between residue fields of local rings are of central importance in this paper, it will be suggestive to work with pairs \footnote{In Part \ref{part:2}, when we adopt a more model-theoretic viewpoint, such pairs will naturally appear as {two-sorted structures}.} $(A,k)$ consisting of a local ring $A$, together with its residue field $k$.
+For the sake of clarity, since maps between residue fields of local rings are of central importance in this paper, it will be suggestive to work with pairs $(A,k)$ consisting of a local ring $A$, together with its residue field $k$.
 Of course, such a pair is already determined by the local ring $A$, and this notation fails to explicitly mention the maximal ideal or the residue map.
 Without risk of confusion, we will also refer to such pairs as local rings.

 \begin{lemma}[{Krull, \cite[Theorem 2]{Kru38}}] Let $A$ be a Noetherian local ring.
 Then $\bigcap_{n\in\mathbb{N}}\mathfrak{m}^{n}=\{0\}$.
 In other words, $A$ is Hausdorff with respect to the local topology. \end{lemma}